MonteD50/IRES/ResearchPaper.md

 7/10/2023 Meeting Notes:
 - TODO:
     - get 1 rule from closest to cluster center and 2 rules from coverage
-    - FINISH: abstract, intro/related work, Section 3.2
+    - DONE: abstract, intro/related work, Section 3.2
-    - FINISH: run some expirements and find 4 datasets from Kaggle
+    - ~: run some expirements and find 4 datasets from Kaggle

 - Title: A compact associative classification model using K-modes clustering with rule representations by coverage.